 Applying for Affordable Housing

-Individuals interested in applying for affordable housing should contact the Administrative Agent for each project or the Township’s Municipal Housing Liaison.
-The Municipal Housing Liaison for Monroe Township is:
+Individuals interested in applying for affordable housing should contact the Administrative Agent.
+The Municipal Housing Administrative Agent for Monroe Township is:

 The Municipal Housing Liaison serves as the municipality’s primary point of contact on affordable housing issues.